The metabolic health gap in women's care

 Women achieve measurable improvements in weight, energy & symptom management through glucose control

-We analyzed cohorts of up to 1,200 women and over 32,000 logged symptoms.
+We analyzed cohorts of up to 1743 users and over 66,000 logged symptoms.
 Our research reveals something remarkable: when women can see how their bodies respond in real time, they don't just feel better — they achieve clinically meaningful improvements in weight, energy, and symptom management.

-Analysis period: Q1–Q2 2025.
+Analysis period: Q1 2025 – Q1 2026.
 Data sources: User-reported symptoms via Hello Inside app (Metabolic Health Assessment + Daily Journal).
-Weight cohort: 650 female users with minimum 28 days glucose data within 90-day period.
-Symptom cohort: 1,082 users, 32,580 logged symptoms.
-Cycle sub-cohort: 317 women tracking menstruation for 90+ days.
-Self-reported survey: 89 female users, May 2024.
-Analysis method: Kendall's Tau correlation for trend analysis.
-Improvement definition: downward trend in symptom severity (1–3 scale).
-Hello Inside received EQUAL CARE® certification for sex & gender-sensitive Digital Preventative Health (05/2025).
+Overall dataset: 1,743 users, 66,203 logged symptoms.
+Symptom improvement cohort: 1,295 users active on the platform for at least 90 days.
+Weight cohort: 1,189 users tracked consistently across full-year 2025; among women who lost weight (n=502), average loss was 4.15 kg with BMI shifting from 26.1 to 24.6.
+Analysis method: Kendall's Tau correlation for trend analysis over 90-day periods.
+Improvement definition: any downward trend in symptom severity (1–3 scale).
+Hello Inside holds EQUAL CARE® certification for sex & gender-aware Digital Preventative Health (05/2025).
 Full references available in the complete report.

 Sign up & Receive our full report